Entangled View-Epipolar Information Aggregation for Generalizable Neural Radiance Fields: Introduction

 \section{Introduction}

-The neural radiance fields (NeRF)~\cite{mildenhall2021nerf}, along with its subsequent refinements~\cite{barron2021mip, yu2021plenoctrees, barron2022mip}, has demonstrated remarkable efficacy in the realm of novel view synthesis.
+The neural radiance fields (NeRF)~\cite{mildenhall2021nerf}, along with its subsequent refinements~\cite{barron2021mip, yu2021plenoctrees, barron2022mip}, have exhibited remarkable efficacy in the domain of novel view synthesis~\cite{luo2019pmvsnet,luo2020attention,wang2020mesh,wang2023adaptive}, showcasing immense potential for applications in smart education~\cite{luo2024LDMC,ma2023personas}, medical treatment~\cite{guan2021discriminative,molaei2023implicit}, and automatic driving~\cite{luo2019taking,luo2019significance,luo2021category,luo2020adversarial_NIPS2020}.
 Despite these advancements, the methods along this vein often pertain to the training scene thus necessitating re-training for synthesizing new scenes.
 Such drawbacks severely constrain their practical applications.

 More recently, the development of generalizable NeRF models~\cite{yu2021pixelnerf,wang2021ibrnet,chen2021mvsnerf} has emerged as a promising solution to address this challenge.
 These models can directly synthesize novel views across new scenes, eliminating the need for scene-specific re-training.
 A critical enabling factor in these approaches is the synthesis of a generalizable 3D representation by aggregating source-view features.
 Instead of densely aggregating every pixel in the source images, prior works draw inspiration from the epipolar geometric constraint across multiple views to aggregate view or epipolar information~\cite{johari2022geonerf,reizenstein2021common, varma2022attention, suhail2022generalizable, wang2022generalizable}.
 To capitalize on cross-view prior, specific methodologies~\cite{varma2022attention, johari2022geonerf} interact with the re-projected feature information in the reference view at a predefined depth.
 On the along-epipolar aspect~\cite{suhail2022generalizable, suhail2022light}, some methods employ self-attention mechanisms to sequentially obtain the entire epipolar line features in each reference view.